What They Do: Computer hardware engineers research, design, develop, and test computer systems and components.

 Most computer hardware engineers work full time.

-Employment of computer hardware engineers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Employment of computer hardware engineers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 Demand for these engineers is expected to grow as more industries outside of the computer and electronic product manufacturing industry begin to research and develop their own electronic devices.
 However, centralized computing and networking services may mean fewer engineers will be needed because these worksites cover large networks and geographic areas.